nsantti/checkers/README.md

   - Game will tell players who wins
   - Kings are distinguishable from other pieces
   - Jumped pieces are shown to the side
+  - Game Over screen
+    - Displays the winner
+    - Shows game stats such as how many moves total and number of pieces lost

 ### TODO: